Dragons of the Spectrum: A structured, play-based social skills program designed to build teamwork, communication, and problem-solving. Learn more.

 Before your first appointment

-At least 2 days prior to your appointment, please complete our Registration Form and send it via email to info@solasta.net.au, along with:
+At least 2 days before your appointment, please email the following documents to info@solasta.net.au:

-If there is anything we can do for you to ensure your visit to Solasta is positive, or if you have any questions, please reach out to our friendly support team at info@solasta.net.au
+If there’s anything we can do to make your visit more comfortable or if you have any questions, please don’t hesitate to contact our friendly support team at info@solasta.net.au

-For information about how to access your appointment location, including parking, accessibility, and public transport options, visit our Contact Us webpage.
+For information about getting to your appointment – including parking, accessibility, and public transport – visit our Contact Us webpage.

 Planning your services